azkacrows/next15-boilerplate/README.md

 This boilerplate provides a complete foundation for modern web development, incorporating industry-standard tools and patterns:

 **Core Technologies**
-- Next.js 15 with App Router and React Server Components
+- Next.js 16 with App Router and React Server Components
 - TypeScript with strict mode enabled for comprehensive type safety
 - Tailwind CSS 4 for utility-first styling with custom theme support
 - next-intl for complete internationalization functionality
+- Zustand for lightweight, type-safe state management
 - shadcn/ui compatible architecture for component integration
 - Playwright for end-to-end testing
 - Lucide React for professional SVG icons